Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 </details>

 <details>
-<summary>make package: Package the Design</summary>
+<summary>make package: Packaging the Design</summary>

-## make package: Package the Design
+## make package: Packaging the Design

-With the AI Engine outputs created, as well as the new platform, you can now generate the Programmable Device Image (PDI) and a package to be used on an SD card.
-The PDI contains all executables, bitstreams, configurations of the device.
-The packaged SD card directory contains everything to boot Linux, the generated applications and `.xclbin`.
+With the AI Engine outputs created, as well as the new platform, you can now generate the programmable device image (PDI) and a package to be used on an SD card.
+The PDI contains all the executables, bitstreams, and configurations of the device.
+The packaged SD card directory contains everything to boot Linux, the generated applications, and the XCLBIN.

-The command to run this step is as follows (default TARGET=hw_emu, EN_TRACE=0, FFT_2D_INSTS=1, FFT_2D_PT=2048 ):
+The command to run this step is as follows (default `TARGET=hw_emu`, `EN_TRACE=0`, `FFT_2D_INSTS=1`, and `FFT_2D_PT=2048`):

 ```
 make package
 ```

 or

 ```
 cp $(PROJECT_REPO)/run_script.sh $(BUILD_TARGET_DIR)/
 cd$(BUILD_TARGET_DIR);	\